Galium circaezans (Forest or Licorice Bedstraw)

 Galium circaezans (Licorice Bedstraw, ETC.) on 6-12-22, #890-32.

 Hello!
-I first found this Galium circaezans in the brush along the Katy Trail (actually a spur of the Rock Island Railroad) that runs along the south side of the farm.
-At first glance, I thought it was a Silene stellata (Starry Campion), but when I uploaded the photos on my computer I noticed it could be something else…
+I first found this Galium circaezans in the brush along the Rock Island Spur of the Katy Trail that runs along the south side of the farm.
+At first glance, I thought it was a Silene stellata (Starry Campion), but when I uploaded the photos on my computer I noticed something was a little different…

 Galium circaezans (Licorice Bedstraw, ETC) on 6-12-22, #890-33.

-Then I used the drag-and-drop feature on iNaturalist and the #1 suggested name was Galium circaezans… Common names include Licorice Bedstraw, Forrest Bedstraw, Forest Licorice Bedstraw, White Licorice, Wild White Licorice, and probably others.
+Then I used the drag-and-drop feature on iNaturalist, the #1 suggested name was Galium circaezans… Common names include Licorice Bedstraw, Forrest Bedstraw, Forest Licorice Bedstraw, White Licorice, Wild White Licorice, and probably others.
 It depends on what website you are reading.
+As always, I went to the Missouri Plants website to make sure.
+Sure enough, I had found Galium circaezans!

 Galium circaezans (Licorice Bedstraw, ETC) on 6-12-22, #890-34.